Kalanchoe laetivirens Descoings

 Mother of Thousands, Mother of Millions

-Kalanchoe laetivirens is a very unusual succulent with large, up to 8 inches (20 cm) long and up to 3 inches (7.5 cm) wide, bluish-green leaves with baby plantlets all around the serrated edges, giving them a dainty, unique appearance.
-It often send up a tall spike of bell-shaped, pinkish flowers in early spring.
+Kalanchoe laetivirens, also known as Bryophyllum laetivirens, is a very unusual succulent with large, up to 8 inches (20 cm) long and up to 3 inches (7.5 cm) wide, bluish-green leaves with baby plantlets all around the serrated edges, giving them a dainty, unique appearance.
+It often sends up a tall spike of bell-shaped, pinkish flowers in early spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).